AgeKeikiru/DaturaAfter/datafiles/readme.txt

 [WARNING: NOT COMPATIBLE WITH PRE-v0.2.1 SAVES]

-By A.Kei.KI, in GameMaker Studio 2
+Made in GameMaker Studio 2

+-Art-
+A.Kei.KI
+CSKok
+PixelWorkstation
+Ahri

+-Music-
+Lewmoth (TBA)

+-Everything Else-
+A.Kei.KI

 Thank you for playing!
 I hope you come back for the next release <3